 1. The Thermostat Is Set Incorrectly

 For the thermostat to be effective, you need to make sure that it’s on the correct setting.
-The thermostat should be set to “cool” and “auto,” not simply “on.”
-“Auto” runs the air conditioner and circulates cool air as needed, whereas “on” runs the air conditioner at all times, even when cool air is not being produced.
+The thermostat should be set to “cool” or “auto” instead of simply “on.”
+“Auto” runs the air conditioner and circulates cool air as needed, whereas “on” runs the air conditioner even when cool air isn’t being produced.

 2. You Have a Dirty Air Filter

-The filter in your air conditioner traps harmful and irritating contaminants like dust, pollen, and mold spores.
+An air conditioner filter traps harmful and irritating contaminants like mold spores, dust, and pollen.
 Over time and without proper cleaning, air filters can become clogged and prevent air from properly passing through.
-Additionally, when clogged air filters trap cool air inside the unit, the evaporator coil is at risk of freezing, which could restrict air flow.
+Additionally, when clogged air filters trap cool air inside the unit, the evaporator coil is at risk of freezing, which could restrict airflow.

-The air handler, the interior part of your air conditioner, is home to the evaporator coil that is responsible for cooling your home.
-Warm air from inside is absorbed through the evaporator coil and transforms into a gaseous state.
-The result of this heat absorption is cool, dry air that is then pushed throughout the house through the unit’s blower and air ducts.
+The air handler, the interior part of your air conditioner, is home to the evaporator coil that’s responsible for cooling your home.
+The handler absorbs warm air through the evaporator coil and transforms it into a gaseous state.
+The result of this heat absorption is cool, dry air that is then pushed into the house through the unit’s blower and air ducts.

-When there’s a leak in the refrigerant line, some of the fluid is lost during its cyclical transformation process, resulting in an inadequate amount of cool air being produced.
+When there’s a leak in the refrigerant line, some of the fluid is lost during its cyclical transformation process.
+This results in an inadequate amount of cool air being produced.

 4. The Evaporator Coil Is Dirty and Freezes

 The evaporator coil contains the refrigerant that cools your home.
-The coil absorbs heat from inside your home, pushing cool air to the blower and transforming the refrigerant to a gaseous state.
-If your evaporator coil is too dirty, this can prevent the amount of heat it can absorb, causing the cold evaporator to freeze over and disrupt the cooling process.
+As mentioned, the coil absorbs heat from inside your home, pushing cool air to the blower and transforming the refrigerant into a gaseous state.
+If your evaporator coil is too dirty, this can reduce the amount of heat absorbed, causing the cold evaporator to freeze over and disrupt the cooling process.

-A frozen evaporator coil can also freeze due to a refrigerant leak.
-When refrigerant levels drop, so does the temperature which can freeze the entire evaporator coil.
+An evaporator coil can also freeze due to a refrigerant leak.
+When refrigerant levels drop, so does the temperature, which can freeze the entire evaporator coil.
+Replacing an evaporator coil will be expensive, so it is recommended that you keep your system routinely maintained.

 5. The Air Conditioner Compressor Isn’t Working Properly

-If the compressor breaks down, the refrigerant can’t undergo its eventual cooling process, with the result being warm air pumped throughout your home.
+If the compressor breaks down, the refrigerant can’t undergo its eventual cooling process.
+This results in warm air being pumped throughout your home.
+At this point, you will likely need to incur the expense of installing a new AC compressor.

-The evaporator coil should be regularly cleaned using a soft brush and coil cleaner.
+You should clean the evaporator coil at least twice per year using a soft brush and a coil cleaner.
 This will help maintain evaporator coil efficiency and keep your unit operating smoothly.

-To clean your evaporator coil, first ensure your unit is completely off.
+To clean an evaporator coil, first ensure that the unit is completely off.
 Then, locate your unit’s air handler, usually situated in a closet or attic.
-Remove the air handler’s access panel and spray no-rinse coil cleaner directly onto the evaporator coil.
-Use a nylon or paint brush to gently brush off debris before replacing the access panel.
+Remove the air handler’s access panel and spray the no-rinse coil cleaner directly onto the evaporator coil.
+Use a paintbrush to gently remove debris before replacing the access panel.

-When a filter is clogged, cool air can’t reach your home.
-To maintain cool, clean air throughout your home, change your blower filter at least twice a year.
+When a filter is clogged, cool air won’t reach your home.
+Change your blower filter at least twice a year to maintain cool, clean air throughout your home.

 Get Estimates from HVAC Experts in Your Area